Migrant Status: WISEdata

-- This Certificate of Eligibility form will be replaced by an updated version July 1, 2017, to comply with the new ESSA law.
+- This Certificate of Eligibility format was updated July 1, 2017, to comply with the new ESSA law

-- Potential Migrant Student: If you suspect that a student should have a migrant status but does not yet have a Certificate of Eligibility (COE), PI-1727, the family must have an interview with a qualified migrant recruiter.
-Please contact DPI Migrant staff at (608) 266-9629 for more information about identifying a migrant student and the process of obtaining a certificate.
+- Potential Migrant Student: If you suspect that a student should have a migrant status but does not yet have a federal certification record, the family must have an interview with a state migrant recruiter.
+Please contact DPI Migrant staff at (608) 266-9629 for more information about identifying a migrant student and the process of obtaining certification.

-- Migrant Student Moves: In the event a migrant student moves for a qualifying work-related move, a new certificate must be issued with a new Qualifying Arrival Date and a new 36-month term.
+- Migrant Student Moves: In the event a migrant student, moves for a qualifying work-related move, a new certificate must be issued with a new Qualifying Arrival Date and a new 36-month term.
 Contact DPI Migrant staff to set up a face-to-face family interview for this purpose.
 If the student moves to a new school or district within Wisconsin that was not related to work, the new district can request a copy of the current certification or simply log in to WISEdash for Districts via WISEhome to view the list of currently enrolled migrant students.

 - Questions: Questions about Migrant Status not addressed on this web page should be referred to Wisconsin Migrant Education Program staff.